-The Parker H. Petit Distinguished Lecture Series is held each fall at the Parker H. Petit Institute for Bioengineering and Bioscience.
+The Parker H. Petit Distinguished Lecture Series is held each year at the Parker H. Petit Institute for Bioengineering and Bioscience.
 The Distinguished Lecture Series brings nationally and internationally recognized bioengineering and bioscience leaders to the Petit Institute community to give their perspective on the future of biotechnology.
 Since the series began in 2002, the Petit Institute has had the distinct honor and pleasure of hosting world-renowned lecturers.

 Please join us for our next Distinguished Lecture:

 The Mikati Foundation Professor of Biomedical Engineering and Medicine

 Director, Laboratory for Stem Cells and Tissue Engineering

 Approximately 35 million men and women in the United States suffer from TMJ problems, and as many as one in four people experience symptoms of TMJ disorders, including pain in the chewing muscles, jaw stiffness, clicking, popping or grating, or the pain of arthritis.
 The temporomandibular joint, or TMJ, is the jaw joint that lies in front of each ear, connecting the mandible (lower jaw) to the skull, providing the mobility necessary for biting, chewing, swallowing food, speaking, and making facial expressions.

 Gordana Vunjak-Novakovic and her research team have been able to grow bone grafts that will match a patient’s original jaw bone for facial reconstruction surgery to repair injuries, disease, or birth defects.
 This spectacular advancement in bone tissue engineering provides all the advantages of the body’s original jaw bone.
 The team used real bone as a scaffold to grow the new TMJ graft.
 Taking the knee joints of calves, they stripped them of all their living cells and carved them into cubic centimeter-size parts of a human jaw joint.